 What Is The Difference Between A Pressure Cooker And Canner?

-When it comes to the difference between pressure cookers and canners, this comes down to how they prepare your food.
+The difference between pressure cookers and canners is how they prepare your food.
 Most importantly, a pressure cooker will work best for roasts and other larger cuts of meat, while a pressure canner is better suited for processing low acid foods, like vegetables, meat, and fish.

 Size-wise, pressure cookers and canners tend to offer various quart/pint capacities, so in that way, they aren't much different.